12.30 STEEL BEAM GUARDRAIL

 Guardrail installations are dependent on correct location of shoulder or bridge approach paving and 10:1 approach slope to guardrail.
 Prior to the start of guardrail installations, these need to be reviewed and verified.

 Specific attention should be given to location of curb and intake in the area of paved shoulders.
-Section RK of the Standard Road Plans identifies length of shoulder paving and curb for bridge approaches.
-For guardrail post locations at RF‑38 intakes, the guardrail posts may require adjustment if in conflict with the intake location.
+Section BR of the Standard Road Plans identifies length of shoulder paving and curb for bridge approaches.
+For guardrail post locations at SW-538 intakes, the guardrail posts may require adjustment if in conflict with the intake location.
 For this situation contact the Office of Design-Methods Section for guidance.
-For guardrail post locations at RF‑39 Scour Protection and RF-40 Rock Flume For Bridge End Drains, the guardrail post can be installed within the flume if necessary.
+For guardrail post locations at DR-401 Scour Protection and DR-402 Rock Flume For Bridge End Drains, the guardrail post can be installed within the flume if necessary.

-Slope on finished surface between shoulder edge and a point at least 1.2 m (4 feet) behind the front face of the post shall be 10:1 or flatter.
+Slope on finished surface between shoulder edge and a point at least 4 feet behind the front face of the post shall be 10:1 or flatter.
 This provides a slope which will keep vehicle wheels in contact with the ground and provide adequate soil support for the posts.

 If inspector or engineer observes a variance from plans or specifications, contractor should be advised immediately.
-When situations arise that are not covered by specifications, plans, Standard Road Plans, or this instruction, contact the Office of Construction.
+When situations arise that are not covered by specifications, plans, Standard Road Plans, or this instruction, contact the Office of Construction and Materials.

 12.32 STEEL BEAM GUARDRAIL INSTALLATION